HenrikBengtsson/ucsf-vpn/README.md

 WARNING: Juniper Network Connect support is experimental.
 It will probably be superseded by Junos Pulse support.
 RESULT: Connected via the UCSF VPN network (your public IP is 128.218.43.111)

+$ ucsf-vpn status
+Connected via the UCSF VPN network (your public IP is 128.218.43.111)
 ```

 If you have problems connect, you can confirm you are using the correct username and password via the USCF VPN web proxy (https://remote.ucsf.edu/).